Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 > Alexa, tell chromecast to play

+> Alexa, tell chromecast to play MKBHD

+> Alexa, tell chromecast to play The Big Lebwoski trailer
+>
 > Alexa, tell chromecast to set the volume to 5

 > Alexa, tell chromecast to stop

-> Alexa, tell chromecast to play MKBHD

 ## Dependencies